openstack-archive/qinling/doc/source/contributor/development-environment-devstack.rst

    The following steps have been fully verified only on Ubuntu 16.04.

-Start by cloning the devstack repository:
+Start by cloning the devstack repository using a non-root user:

 ::